open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 ## 2 Sum up

 This article focuses on the principle of YOLOv5 and our implementation in MMYOLO in detail, hoping to help users understand the algorithm and the implementation process.
-At the same time, again, please note that since YOLOv5 itself is constantly being updated, this open-source library will also be constantly iterated.
+At the same time, again, please note that since YOLOv5 itself is constantly being updated, this open-source library will also be continuously iterated.
 So please always check the latest version.